Thor Halvorssen (human rights activist): Foundation for Individual Rights in Education

-In 1999, Halvorssen became the first executive director and chief executive officer of the Foundation for Individual Rights Expression (FIRE), a U.S. civil liberties organization.
-As head of FIRE, Halvorssen formed beside with more traditional free speech defenders such as the ACLU also coalitions with advocacy organizations like The Heritage Foundation, Feminists for Free Expression and the Eagle Forum.
+In 1999, Halvorssen became the first executive director and chief executive officer of the Foundation for Individual Rights Expression (FIRE).

 In 2001, Halvorssen stated that, "Liberty of opinion, speech, and expression is indispensable to a free and, in the deepest sense, progressive society.
 Deny it to one, and you deny it effectively to all.
 These truths long have been ignored and betrayed on our campuses, to the peril of a free society."
 In a 2003 moderated chat, he said, "History has taught us that a society that does not respect individual rights, freedom of conscience, and freedom of speech will not long survive as a free society in any form."

 Human Rights Foundation

 Halvorssen stepped down as head of FIRE in March 2004 to join its Board of Advisors and announced the creation of the international group Human Rights Foundation.
 HRF was incorporated in 2005, opening its headquarters in New York City in August 2006.
 The chair is Yulia Navalnaya.
 He also founded the Moving Picture Institute.

 At the helm of HRF Halvorssen repeatedly lobbied and advocated for the release of Chinese political prisoner Liu Xiaobo.
 In 2010 Halvorssen was special guest of Liu Xiaobo at the Nobel Prize ceremony awarding the prize to Liu Xiaobo in absentia.
 Halvorssen is identified as a supporter of Chinese Uyghur leader Rebiya Kadeer and has sharply criticized the Taiwanese Kuomintang government for its banning visits by Kadeer.
-Halvorssen has supported UN-level action to address the violations of Uyghur rights in China.

 Halvorssen was part of a symposium by the American conservative magazine National Review to praise Augusto Pinochet, where Halvorssen was the only one also pointing out his human rights abuses.
 Halvorssen has criticised several celebrities like Jennifer Lopez, Erykah Baduh and Mariah Carey for accepting payments for their performances in countries governed by authoritarian leaders like Russia.

 Halvorssen appears as a frequent critic of Uganda’s president Yoweri Museveni and, in particular, the legislative efforts in Uganda to punish homosexuality with the death penalty.

-Halvorssen is a critic of Hugo Chávez, and has written on Venezuela’s anti-Semitism and the assault on democracy and individual rights in Latin America.
+Halvorssen is a critic of Hugo Chávez.
+In 2005, he wrote about what he believed was Venezuela’s anti-Semitism and the assault on democracy and individual rights in Latin America.
 Halvorssen's criticisms have also been directed at U.S. Republicans such as Jack Kemp as well as Democrats including John Conyers and Jose Serrano.
 Halvorssen led a campaign to expose Chechen president Ramzan Kadyrov’s human rights violations and ultimately created a firestorm for Hollywood actress Hilary Swank after she accepted a cash payment to celebrate Kadyrov’s birthday.
 In the same manner Halvorssen has exposed payments from dictators to Jennifer Lopez, Erykah Baduh, Mariah Carey, Nelly Furtado, and 50 Cent.